giongto35/cloud-morph/README.md

 ## Technical

 #### WebRTC
+- WebRTC is crucial technology for P2P communication.
+It helps:
+  - Direct Communication between Provider and consumer.
+  - NAT Traversal by ICE.
+    - Find a best way for direct P2P communication
+- RTP: Real Time Transport Protocol
+  - UDP underline
-- Golang is not really a crucial part of this design.
-It helps spawn Webserver conveniently.
-With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.
+- With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.

 #### Windows Virtualization on Linux OS

+- Windows is an essential OS for gaming application.
+Linux is development friendly and provides more programming utilities.
 - First, I consider writing the whole system in Windows.
 However, Windows lacks programming utilities, and Linux is more comfortable for me.
 - Wine is a Windows Virtual Machine.
 Its performance is proven in Steam PlayOnLinux.
 Lutris.